![]() |

 The Druids started off the Year's tradition of kissing under the mistletoe, believing that mistletoe has mystical powers that ward off evil spirits.
 But unlike elsewhere in the United States and Northern Europe, ‘S’embrasser sous le gui’ (to kiss under the mistletoe) happens on New Year Eve’s, rather than at Christmas.
 It brings good luck and, if you’re in love & only kissing one person it predicts a wedding before the end of the following year.

 So the French, in their stereotypical sensuality go for a lot of kissing!
 It’s not just kissing under the mistletoe either.
-In France, you’re not just aiming to kiss one person at midnight, you’re supposed to kiss everyone! 💋💋💋 Some historians trace the tradition of kissing on New Year’s Eve back to ancient Rome.
+In France, you’re not just aiming to kiss one person at midnight, you’re supposed to kiss everyone in the room! 💋💋💋 Some historians trace the tradition of kissing on New Year’s Eve back to ancient Rome.
 The Romans would throw a huge celebration called the Festival of Saturnalia, where we gather lots of kissing occurred.
 This tradition filtered down to Europe.
 Some argue that in the Renaissance period, people would throw masquerade balls to ring in the New Year.
 At the stroke of midnight, they’d remove the mask and kiss to purify each other from evil.
-Bisous bisous.
+Bisous Bisous.
 And in France, the kissing doesn't stop at midnight....
 They're just getting started...
-Let's just say the French are very big on kissing! 💋💋💋They're a very sensual people!
+Let's just say the French are very big on kissing! 💋💋💋 They're a very sensual people!
 Who else could have invented The French Kiss! 😘